Women's soccer in Canada

-Soccer is not traditionally a major mainstream sport in Canada, but the sport is growing especially in places like Nova Scotia.
+Women's soccer is not traditionally a major mainstream sport in Canada, but the sport has been growing since the end of the 20th century.
 Up to 85,000 girls participate in soccer, which is 41% of all youth in the country.
-The 2015 FIFA Women's World Cup was hosted in Canada.
+The Canadian Soccer Association is the governing body for the sport, responsible for overseeing the Canadian women's national team, as well as professional and amateur leagues in the country.
+The Northern Super League is the top level of professional women's soccer in Canada.

 History

 Women's soccer was first introduced in Canada in 1922.

-Soccer in Canada has often had to compete with ice hockey as a mainstream sport.
 In 1986, the Canadian Soccer Association designed a women's soccer program in preparation for the 1988 FIFA Women's Invitation Tournament in China.
-Which acted as a qualifier for the 1991 FIFA Women's World Cup which Canada failed to qualify for.
-Canada won the 1998 CONCACAF Women's Championship tournament.
-In the 1999 FIFA Women's World Cup, Canada played Japan in front off 23,000 people.
-In 2002 Canada lost in final of the Gold Cup to the U.S.
+Canada reached the quarterfinals of the tournament, losing 1–0 to Sweden.
+Canada's first major tournament win was the 1998 CONCACAF Women's Championship tournament, which was hosted in Canada.
+In 2015, Canada hosted the FIFA Women's World Cup.

-Canada reached the semi-finals of the 2003 FIFA Women's World Cup and reached fourth place.
+Also in 2015, League1 Ontario debuted as the first pro-am women's soccer league in Canada.
+As of 2024, it is one of four of such leagues under the League1 Canada umbrella.
+In 2025, the Northern Super League began, marking the debut of professional soccer in Canada.

-In 2006, Canada again reached the final of the Gold Cup losing to the United States.
+National teams

-Senior team
+The senior women's national soccer team is one of the best in the world and has regularly been ranked in the top-ten since 2011.
+The national team enjoyed more success and greater mainstream support than their male counterparts during the 2010s.

 The senior women's national soccer team's best achievement is gaining a gold medal at the 2020 Olympics, defeating Sweden.
-The national team enjoys greater mainstream support than their male counterparts.